Summer Farm Camp

 Meet the Farmers

 Kelly Rooke Fairly is Natalie's mother.
 Kelly has her masters in Elementary Education from Pacific University.
-She recently retired from over 30 years as an elementary school teacher for the Hillsboro School District.
-She is also a substitute provider for Dilley Beans.
+She recently retired from over 34 years as an elementary school teacher for the Hillsboro School District and actively volunteers and substitute teaches at the school her grandchildren attend.
 Kelly grew up in Astoria where she did 4H horses and gardening.
 Kelly raised 3 children in 4H and FFA, showing rabbits, cavies, sheep, and goats.
-Kelly is a grandmother of 9 and the campers often refer to her as 'Nana' as her grandchildren, Natalie's daughters, are fellow farm campers and call her that all day long.
+Kelly is a grandmother of 10 and the campers often refer to her as 'Nana' as her grandchildren, Natalie's daughters, are fellow farm campers and call her that all day long.
+Kelly and Natalie are both certified in CPR and First Aid, have their Oregon Food Handler's License, and continues their early childhood development education with developmentally appropriate courses annually.

 Meet the Farmers

 Kelly Rooke Fairly is Natalie's mother.
 Kelly has her masters in Elementary Education from Pacific University.
-She recently retired from over 30 years as an elementary school teacher for the Hillsboro School District.
-She is also a substitute provider for Dilley Beans.
+She recently retired from over 34 years as an elementary school teacher for the Hillsboro School District and actively volunteers and substitute teaches at the school her grandchildren attend.
 Kelly grew up in Astoria where she did 4H horses and gardening.
 Kelly raised 3 children in 4H and FFA, showing rabbits, cavies, sheep, and goats.
-Kelly is a grandmother of 9 and the campers often refer to her as 'Nana' as her grandchildren, Natalie's daughters, are fellow farm campers and call her that all day long.
+Kelly is a grandmother of 10 and the campers often refer to her as 'Nana' as her grandchildren, Natalie's daughters, are fellow farm campers and call her that all day long.
+Kelly and Natalie are both certified in CPR and First Aid, have their Oregon Food Handler's License, and continues their early childhood development education with developmentally appropriate courses annually.

 Summer Farm Camp